ananyan/ananyan.github.io/index.md

 # About Me

 Hey there!
-I am currently a graduate student at UC Berkeley, advised by <a href="http://www.kosagl.com/">Kosa Goucher-Lambert</a>.
+I am currently a graduate student at UC Berkeley, advised by <a href="http://www.kosagl.com/" target="_blank">Kosa Goucher-Lambert</a>.

 My current interests include (but are not limited to)
 - Universal design